mandle420/DCS_Standalone_on_linux/README.md

 to get it working, is through Steam(not the Steam version of the game but adding the game to Steam) however keep working with Wine and Lutris for now

+If you would rather use headtracking via opentrack
+I'd recommend you keep using Wine as opentrack does not support the steam method

 before you move on, you should have an install via lutris that opens the DCS_Updater.exe make sure you have used it to install the game files at this point and duplicate the confg in lutris, then change the duplicated lutris config to launch the DCS.exe MT or not, dosen't matter